-- With Governor Inslee’s phased reopening of select aspects of our community and economy, such as the construction sector, PSE is gradually returning maintenance and construction crews back into the field.
+- With Governor Inslee’s Safe Start Washington county-by-county phased re-opening approach, PSE is gradually returning maintenance and construction crews back into the field and offices.
 PSE’s highest priority is the health and safety of our employees and communities.
 As such, we continue to adhere to current CDC guidance regarding COVID-19 while working in our community.

-- We are requiring our employees to maintain social distancing while working in the field.
+- We are requiring our employees to maintain physical distancing while working in the field and offices.
 We encourage our customers to do the same when engaging with our employees.

 - At this time, we are not disconnecting customers for non-payment.
 Calls that mention needing payment to avoid disconnection of service are a sign that it is a scam.
 Learn more on how to protect yourself and your business at pse.com/scamalert